Ace film director, Prakash Jha, talks about his daughter and his life as a single parent.

 Sometimes, if you are not capable of supporting them, tell them the truth.
 For instance, when Disha wanted to change her car recently, I told her I couldn’t pay for it.
 She initially got upset because she never thought she would have to get a loan.
 Then she found out about the EMIs, rearranged her expenses, and organised the seed money.
 Children shouldn’t grow up not understanding anything about money.
 We can’t let them think they have everything.
 If they are not financially aware, they will spend it all in two days!
 Also, your children should understand that people who come to help us with our work – cleaners, office workers, drivers, must be treated like God.

-Disha is big now.
+Disha is grown-up now.
 She is in the post-production of her film and, for all I know, she is already framing her next one in her head.
 She knows her choices and that’s what matters.

 As told to Harshikaa Udasi